Valerie Adams: First world and Olympic titles

 In 2007, Adams went to the Osaka World Championships as a favourite to take a medal due to her being one of only three women to throw over 20 m before the championships.
 In qualifying, Adams led the field with a throw of 19.45 m.
 Adams held second place behind Nadzeya Astapchuk throughout the final, but responded well in the last round with a mammoth throw and Commonwealth record of 20.54 m to take the gold.
 This made Adams one of few female athletes ever to take IAAF World Titles at youth, junior and senior level.

 In 2008 Adams broke the Oceania record in winning her first World Indoor Title in Valencia (20.19 m).
-At the Beijing Olympics, she qualified for the final with the longest distance thrown, 19.73 meters, on her first attempt.
+At the Beijing Olympics, she qualified for the final with the longest distance thrown, 19.73 metres, on her first attempt.
 She won the gold with a throw of 20.56 m, a personal best, beating Belarusian thrower Natallia Mikhnevich.
-It was the first Olympic gold medal in track and field for New Zealand since John Walker won the 1500 meter race in 1976.
+It was the first Olympic gold medal in track and field for New Zealand since John Walker won the 1500 metre race in 1976.
 She also won the New Zealand Sports Award of the year in 2008.

 At the 2009 Grande Prêmio Rio in Brazil Adams won the competition with a new personal best and Oceanian area record of 20.69 m.
 The throw was also the world leading distance for the event.
-In August, Adams won at the 2009 World Championships in Athletics in Berlin with a throw of 20.44 meters, ahead of the German Nadine Kleinert and Gong Lijiao of China.
+In August, Adams won at the 2009 World Championships in Athletics in Berlin with a throw of 20.44 metres, ahead of the German Nadine Kleinert and Gong Lijiao of China.

 At the 2010 IAAF World Indoor Championships Adams was defeated by Nadzeya Astapchuk by a large margin, in spite of the New Zealander setting a continental record of 20.49 m.
 Adams announced on 28 March 2010 that she would no longer be coached by Kirsten Hellier after an 11-year partnership.
 In April 2010 she announced her new coach was Didier Poppe.

 Adams was consistently beaten by Nadzeya Astapchuk in the big meetings that season.
 She set a meeting record and season's best of 20.37 m at the Athletics Bridge meet in Slovakia, later saying that a change in her technique that April had begun to pay dividends.

 Later that season she won at the 2010 IAAF Continental Cup with a season's best mark of 20.85 m and also competed at the Commonwealth Games in New Delhi, where she set a Games record mark of 20.47 m to retain her title.
 In late 2010 Jean-Pierre Egger took over as her coach from Poppe.